form3tech-oss/go-http-message-signatures/README.md

 # Go HTTP Message Signatures

-Go implementation of the [HTTP Message Signatures RFC](https://www.ietf.org/archive/id/draft-cavage-http-signatures-12.txt).
+Go implementation of the [draft HTTP Message Signatures RFC](https://www.ietf.org/archive/id/draft-cavage-http-signatures-12.txt).

+**Please note the version of the draft this is based on as there are varying versions which are incompatible.**

 ## Usage